eclipse-archived/ceylon-lang.org/blog/2015-06-21-constructors.md

 But we still need a good solution for the remaining trickier cases.

+A couple of especially compelling cases we ran into were:

+- the class `Array` in `ceylon.language`, which can be allocated with a list of elements, or with a size and a single element value, and
+- cloning copy constructors, used, for example, to implement `HashMap.clone()` and `HashSet.clone()`.

 Unfortunately, I've always found the design of constructors that Java and C# inherited from C++ to be a bit strange and inexpressive.
 So before I tell you what we've done about